Waste Less, Live More

 It's fair to say that the zero waste movement became popularised because of one woman’s mission, alongside her family, to waste less and live more: say hello to Bea Johnson everybody!
 Last week I had the privilege of hearing Bea tell her zero waste story from Durban’s sunny botanical gardens, and have some tales to share with you as a result.

-It’s fair to say that the image our mind conjures when we think of a zero-waste-environmental type is one of a colourfully dressed, dreadlocked hippy.
+The image our mind conjures when we think of a zero-waste-environmental type is one of a colourfully dressed, dreadlocked hippy.
 Bea is most certainly not that.
-She’s a French gal living with her American man and two kids in California, dressed to the nines (from her 15 piece wardrobe) and living to the full – and producing one jar full of waste a year as she does so.
+She’s a French gal living with her American man and two kids in California, dressed to the nines (from her 15 piece wardrobe) and living to the full - and producing one jar full of waste a year as she does so.